Do I need domain authority?

-The sad truth about Domain Authority that no one has told you yet!
+The sad truth about Domain Authority is that no one has told you yet!

 Domain Authority, Domain Rating, Domain Score, all these metrics are useless when it comes to organic traffic.
 Yes, you can manipulate the profile of your inbound and outbound backlinks, but if you do not add value to your audience, your dominance will not last long.

 Majestic, Moz, ahrefs, Semrush and all other third-party SEO metrics providers use their own database of backlinks and keywords to deliver their results.
 Not Google databases!
 Keep this in mind if you use one of these providers.

 You can easily check this.
 Let us look at some examples in real-time: